 We are proud to be the presenting sponsor of the Starr Children’s Fund Punt Pass Kick Competition – a fundraiser to support pediatric cancer.
-Held in August, the ultimate football challenge gets kids active about bettering the lives of other kids by punting, passing and kicking a football as far as possible to receive fun prizes and raise money for cancer research and care.
-For more details and to register for this year’s events held in Milwaukee, Madison and the Fox Valley on Sunday, August 25, click here.
+The ultimate football challenge gets kids active about bettering the lives of other kids by punting, passing and kicking a football as far as possible to receive fun prizes and raise money for cancer care and research.
+In just two years the event has raised $100,000.

 From 2015 – 2017, we hosted Combos For A Cure – our month of giving fundraiser to benefit the Vince Lombardi Cancer Foundation.
 Throughout September, a percentage of combo meal sales at Wisconsin-based restaurants supported cancer research and care for those diagnosed with cancer throughout the state.
 Through the tremendous support of the local community, Combos For A Cure raised a total of $150,000.

 Our donation of $250,000 funds locally-led, pediatric cancer care and research to give children better outcomes in the fight against cancer.

 Thank you for helping us create more cancer-free tomorrows!